wassim2499/ViBoot-Enhanced/README.md

 - Navigate to "Class Attendance" in VTOP
 - View enhanced attendance table with 75% calculations
-- Click "Check OD" button to see comprehensive On-Duty summary
+- Click "Check OD" button to see comprehensive On-Duty summary with:
+    - Complete chronological list of all OD entries
+    - Total OD count with smart theory/lab calculations
+    - Course-wise OD breakdown separating theory and lab components
+- Click "Check Course-Wise OD" for consolidated view of ODs per subject
 - Monitor your attendance status with color-coded indicators

 #### Marks Analysis